robang74/tinycore-editor/README.md

 # Rationale

-This project is a proof-of-concept of an Embedded System Building Suite based on TinyCore Linux Distribution.
+This project is a proof-of-concept of an Embedded System Building Suite based on TinyCore Linux distribution.
 It is broken-by-design to produce a non-certifiable system even under the mildest standards.
 Its development history is quite amusing and inspired by a real-life human case.